How it works

 Step 6

-VPN Enforcement
+VPN enforcement

-• Local VPN service
+• Local VPN service (no remote servers)

 • Per-app routing rules